Azure/azure-docs-sdk-java/docs-ref-services/preview/data-confidentialledger-readme.md

 ms.service:
 ---

-# Azure Confidential Ledger client library for Java - Version 1.0.0-beta.1
+# Azure Confidential Ledger client library for Java - version 1.0.0-beta.1

 Azure Confidential Ledger provides a service for logging to an immutable, tamper-proof ledger.
 As part of the [Azure Confidential Computing][azure_confidential_computing]